ishara/sonar-examples/projects/languages/java/java-gradle-modules/README.md

 Usage
 ======
-* Build project and execute all tests:
+* Build the project and execute all the tests:

         gradle build